Diabetes. What should you know about diabetic blisters?

 Prevention

 The most important step a person can take to prevent diabetic blisters is to control their blood sugar.
 Proper use of medication and ensuring a healthy, wholesome diet and a healthy lifestyle (exercise, physical activity) are the best options for effective blood glucose control.
-Also, people with diabetes should keep a close eye on their skin (especially the feet, as diabetics often develop diabetic foot) and look for blisters and other skin conditions.
-You can reduce your risk of developing diabetic blisters by taking several steps:
+Also, people with diabetes should keep a close eye on their skin (especially their feet, as diabetics often develop diabetic foot) and look for blisters and other skin conditions.
+You can reduce your risk of developing diabetic blisters by taking several steps:- Regularly and thoroughly examine your hands and palms, legs and feet.
+Also ensure proper skin hygiene and care, moisturize it (available cream, lotion for people with diabetes).

-• Wear appropriate shoes and avoid shoes that rub or irritate your skin.
+- Wear appropriate shoes and avoid shoes that rub or irritate your skin.

-• Be sure to wear socks and shoes to avoid injury to your feet.
+- Be sure to wear socks and shoes to avoid injury to your feet.

-• Wear gloves when handling tools that can cause blisters, such as scissors and other tools.
+- Wear gloves when handling tools that can cause blisters, such as scissors and other tools.

-• Limit exposure to UV rays on your skin and use sunscreen when outdoors.
+- Limit exposure to UV rays on your skin and use sunscreen when outdoors.

-• Consult your doctor or podiatrist for immediate treatment of any other foot skin problems.
+- Consult your doctor or podiatrist for immediate treatment of any other foot skin problems.

 When to see a doctor